United Therapeutics (UTHR) Study result summary

 Ralinepag was well-tolerated; adverse events were consistent with known prostacyclin effects: headache (81.1%), diarrhea (58.3%), nausea (45.1%), myalgia (36.0%), chills, and jaw pain (35.7%).

-No new or unexpected safety signals were observed; side effects were manageable and did not lead to high discontinuation rates.
+No new or unexpected safety signals were identified; side effects were manageable and did not lead to high discontinuation rates.

-Discontinuations due to adverse events were under 10% in the active group, lower than in other pivotal trials.
+Discontinuation due to adverse events was less than 10% in the active group, lower than other pivotal trials.

-Ralinepag's once-daily dosing and favorable pharmacokinetics contributed to improved tolerability and patient adherence.
+Ralinepag's once-daily dosing and favorable pharmacokinetics contributed to improved tolerability.

 Over 1,000 patient-years of observation revealed no new safety concerns.